yoadev22/technical-test-react/README.md

 React v18 is used in this setup.
 <br/>
 The only external libaries are _@emotion/react_,  _@emotion/styled_.
-While is not really required to complete this challenge, it provides an esay way to write **styled components**, instead of plain css.
+While is not really required to complete this challenge, it provides an esay way to write **styled components**, without writing seperate css files.

 Example of styled component: